victorjonsson/PHP-Rocker/README.md

 }
 ```

 **Delete a user**.
-To update a user the client has to authenticate as the user in question or as a user that has admin privileges.
+To update a user the client has to authenticate as the user in question or as a user that has admin
+privileges.
+To remove a user that has admin privileges you first have to remove the admin privileges (operation below).

 ```
 $ curl -X DELETE http://website.com/api/user/some.user@website.com